brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 2.0.13 - FRIDAY, 23rd SEPTEMBER 2022 =
-* Fix: Container - Z-index were not apply on frontend.
+* Fix: Container - Z-index were not applied on frontend.

 = 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 =
 * Improvement: How to block - Option to disable step links.